-- Persons traveling to or working in countries with high or intermediate endemic hepatitis A (www.cdc.gov/travel/): - Infants age 6-11 months: 1 dose before departure; revaccinate with 2 doses, separated by at least 6 months, between 12 and 23 months of age - Unvaccinated age 12 months and older: Administer dose 1 as soon as travel is considered.
+- Persons traveling to or working in countries with high or intermediate endemic hepatitis A (www.cdc.gov/travel/): - Infants age 6-11 months: 1 dose before departure; revaccinate with 2 doses, separated by at least 6 months, between age 12-23 months. - Unvaccinated age 12 months or older: Administer dose 1 as soon as travel is considered.